Hidalgo County: 8 out of 9 COVID-related deaths were unvaccinated individuals

 |Total:

-A total of 167 people are hospitalized with COVID-19 in Hidalgo County, including 156 adults and 11 pediatric patients.
+A total of 156 people are hospitalized with COVID-19 in Hidalgo County, up from 143 hospitalized patients on Tuesday.
+They include 146 adults and 10 pediatric patients.

-Of the 167 patients hospitalized with COVID-19 , 76 are in intensive care units, including 72 adults and four pediatric patients.
+Of the 156 patients hospitalized with COVID-19, 69 are in intensive care units.
+They include 64 adults and five pediatric patients.

-Across Hidalgo County school districts, two staff members and 18 students reportedly tested positive for COVID-19 on Monday.
+Across Hidalgo County school districts, three staff members and six students reportedly tested positive for COVID-19 on Wednesday.

-A total of 728 staff members and 2,873 students have tested positive for the virus since the county started reporting school-related infections on Aug.
-18.

 More News